VFPX/VFPX.github.io/migrating.md

 * It could list the release history and acknowledge contributors to the project.
 This information will be lost once CodePlex shuts down so preserving it here is important.
 It could be as simple as a filtered list of the content at <a href="https://vfpx.codeplex.com/wikipage/history" target="_blank">https://vfpx.codeplex.com/wikipage/history</a> or it could be more detailed.

-## 4. Creating a GitHub Repository
+## 5. Create a GitHub Repository

 Your project can either be a repository under the GitHub VFPX organization or it can be a completely separate repository.
 The advantage of being under VFPX is that projects are automatically listed on the VFPX site, <a href="https://github.com/VFPX" target="_blank">https://github.com/VFPX</a>.
 However, all projects are listed on the VFPX projects list, <a href="https://vfpx.github.io/projects" target="_blank">https://vfpx.github.io/projects</a>, so this isn't necessarily a big advantage.
-The advantage of having the project in a separate repository is that you have full control over that repository.
-We recommend using a separate repository and expect that only inactive projects or those for whom the project manager is no longer available will be under VFPX.
+The advantage of having the project in a separate repository is that you have full control over that repository, including who has push access.

 ### Creating a Repository Under VFPX